If you’ve recently gotten a Nintendo Switch and you love the games, you might be wondering how you can enhance this experience.

 Best Overall: Elgato HD60 S Capture Card

 The Elgato HD60 S is the overall best capture card for Nintendo Switch streaming.
+The Elgato Game Capture HD60 S is a compact, powerful game capture device that’s easy to set up and use for streaming and recording games.
 It supports multiple resolution options, all the way from 480p to 1080p60s.
 This allows you to optimize your streaming for your PC and video quality.

 It is lightweight and affordable, with HDMI connectivity.
 The capture card is compatible with multiple consoles, including the Nintendo Switch, PS5, and Xbox One.
 Small but mighty, it has an affordable price tag to match.